Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 17.1.2.1

-Meaning of Exempt supplies for Section 17(2)
+Meaning of Exempt supplies for the purpose of Section 17(2)

 Section 17(3)